wawrzyn-wawrzyn/wawrzyn-wawrzyn/README.md

 - 👋 Hi, I’m @wawrzyn-wawrzyn
 - 👀 I’m interested in apples
 - 🌱 I’m currently learning to shoot
-- 💞️ I’m looking to collaborate on lessnessness
+- 💞️ I’m looking to collaborate on lesslessness
 - 📫 How to reach me teach me

 <!---